-Gaming vendor fees for 2022 were \$58.4 million an increase of \$4.7 (8.7%) over 2021.
-The increase in vendor fees was mostly due to the increase in sales for video and Igaming revenue.
-Gaming vendor fees increased in 2021 from 2020 by \$10.3 million (23.7%).
+Gaming vendor fees for 2023 increased by \$2.7 million (4.6%) over fiscal year 2022.
+A rate change for video vendors for the full fiscal year and the increase in revenue would explain the increase in vendor fees.
+The vendor fees for 2022 were \$58.4 million, an increase of \$4.7 million (8.8%) over 2021.
+The increase in vendor fees was mostly due to the increase in sales for video and iGaming revenue.
 Vendors get paid on a percentage of sales so when sales increase so do vendor fees.